tailcallhq/tailcall/.github/ISSUE_TEMPLATE/specification.md

 2. **Feasibility:** The proposed solution should be practical to implement.
 3. **Maintainability:** The design should be easy to maintain and adapt in the future.
 4. **Efficacy:** How effectively the proposed design addresses the problem at hand.
+5. **Technical Completeness:** This should include how things should be implemented at a high-level, libraries that need to be added, and components that will need to be updated.

 **IMPORTANT:** You just need to create documentation about the approach and not actually implement the approach.